 Simply by discussing and learning more about what makes you two different, you will be strengthening your bond and growing together as a couple.

 Also, your spouse can teach you something you have little knowledge about, but they are well versed in it.
 And vice versa.

 One of you is a night owl, and the other is a bright and cheery morning person.

 In the beginning, you had no problem messing up your sleep schedule and daily rhythm to spend every waking minute with your spouse.
 But the lack of sleep has caught up with you.

-These are just our natural different personalities that come to light.
-Not that things such as patience can’t be worked on.
+These are just our natural different personalities that come to light – not that things such as patience can’t be worked on.